shaheeru/entain-task/README.md

 **Bugs/Issue**
 -> The application was acting flaky at times, instances where a timer would jump between positive and negative value for a venue.
-This caused me trouble while writing tests and testing them
+This caused me trouble while writing tests and testing them.

-**Dependencies**
-Please have cypress xpath package installed in the project by using "npm i cypress-xpath"